neurogenomics/rare_disease_celltyping/TabulaMuris_Results/readme.txt

 list - Phenotype
 q - Adjusted p value, BH correction

-See "Results-Guide.rmd" for a template to analyse results.
-See "Results-Generation.rmd" for the code used to generate these results.
+See "Results-Guide.rmd" for a template to analyse results. (to be uploaded) See "Results-Generation.rmd" for the code used to generate these results. (to be uploaded)

 Level 1 annotations can be found under the CTD_code folder ("tm_level1classifications_full.xlsx").